-Naloxone, an opioid antagonist, can reverse respiratory depression and coma associated with opioid overdose.
+Naloxone, a narcotic antagonist, can reverse respiratory depression and coma associated with opioid overdose.
 Naloxone hydrochloride 0.4 mg to 2 mg is given parenterally.
-Since the duration of action of hydrocodone may exceed that of of the naloxone, the patient should be kept under continuous surveillance and repeated doses of the antagonist should be administered as needed to maintain adequate respiration.
-An opioid antagonist should not be administered in the absence of clinically significant respiratory or cardiovascular depression.
+Since the duration of action of hydrocodone may exceed that of naloxone, the patient should be kept under continuous surveillance and repeated doses of the antagonist should be administered as needed to maintain adequate respiration.
+A narcotic antagonist should not be administered in the absence of clinically significant respiratory or cardiovascular depression.